pmitros/school-committee/README.md

     time to interact with students), and make everything work better.
 See [my plan for streamlining processes](streamline.md).
-* **Time in classrooms.** Strategic vision and guidance needs to be governed in concrete reality.
-I've spent time in CPSD classrooms, and if elected, I commit to spending at least one in fourteen days of my time in CPSD classrooms, observing what happens.
+* **Time in classrooms.** Strategic vision and guidance needs to be guided by concrete reality.
+I've spent time in CPSD classrooms, and if elected, I commit to spending at least one full day every two weeks in CPSD classrooms, observing what happens.
 * **Evidence-based education.** Over the past few decades, we've distilled tremendous numbers of theories about what works in education to a rigorous, scientifically-validated understanding of